New Grading Model Overview- Updated

 Evangelism and witnessing

-Sharing your faith naturally through your words and actions.
+Sharing your faith through your words and actions.

 Integrity in academics

-Doing your own work with honesty and diligence — as an act of worship.
+Doing your own work honestly — as an act of worship.

 Building community